AxelBadam/cub3D/README.md

 # cub3d

 cub3D is a school project that emulates the raycasting techniques used in classic first-person shooter games like Wolfenstein 3D.
 It creates a 3D perspective from a 2D map and allows you to navigate through maze-like environments.
+Made with https://github.com/eetukoljonen

 ## Features